schiffchen/planning/standards/gameplay/gameplay.md

 # Gameplay

-his document contains information about all communication between players during a match.
+This document contains information about all communication between players during a match.